cmaljr/RFID-Attendance-System-GUI/README.md

 * MFRC522 by miguelbalboa
 * RTClib by Adafruit

 Once both libraries are downloaded, press the Verify icon (the checkmark) to compile the code.
 The status of the compilation should appear in the terminal at the bottom of the window.
 If the compilation fails, check to see if all the included libraries have been successfully installed and attempt to compile the code again.
-Once the code compiles, connect a USB 2.0 cable to the Arduino and your computer and select the Upload icon (the right arrow) next to the Verify icon.
+Once the code compiles, connect the USB 2.0 cable to the Arduino and your computer and select the Upload icon (the right arrow) next to the Verify icon.
 If the code successfully compiled, the code should upload to the Arduino with no issues.

 ### Main Functions